betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 As users interact with software through AI, documentation becomes part of the software's interface.
 <!-- end deck -->

-In this article, we summarize our recent experience revamping the documentation for the [Visualization Toolkit](https://vtk.org) (VTK) software package to work better for AI tools.
+In this article, we summarize our recent experience revamping the documentation for the [Visualization Toolkit](https://vtk.org) (VTK) software package so it can better support both human readers and AI-assisted workflows.

 ## Opening problem

 *Scientific software is powerful, but it still depends on documentation to make that power usable.*

 Documentation has always been part of what makes scientific software usable.
-VTK may offer a rich set of algorithms, data structures, and rendering components, but users still need help understanding how those pieces work together in practice.
+VTK offers a rich set of algorithms, data structures, and rendering components, but users still need help understanding how those pieces work together in practice.
 Documentation has traditionally supplied that missing layer by explaining concepts, walking through workflows, and connecting APIs to real applications.<sup>[1]</sup>

 That role remains.